-Applicants must submit a qualifying application and meet all requirements of the respective HDAP program to which they are applying.
+Applicants must submit a qualifying application and meet all requirements of the respective HDAP program to which they are applying, including the OHFA Multifamily Underwriting Guidelines and Design & Architectural Standards.
 Refer to the HDGF Guidelines and/or BGF Guidelines for further information.